Covid-19 coronavirus and employers: What we know so far - Personnel Today

 But not all staff can work from home

 According to Julian Cox, head of employment at law firm iLaw, someone’s ability to work from home will differ hugely if they’re desk-based and rely on technology to someone who has a customer-facing role in a hotel or restaurant.
-“If you’re an accountant for example, there’s no reason you can’t continue to work from if you have no symptoms.
+“If you’re an accountant for example, there’s no reason you can’t continue to work from home if you have no symptoms.
 Self isolation should not mean downing tools,” he says.

 But what if the employee cannot work from home because of the nature of their job?
-It’s worth communicating to them the duty of care they have as an employer to not endanger other staff or customers, referring them to appropriate public health advice on the issue and potentially a medical professional for a reliable diagnosis.
+It’s worth communicating to them the duty of care you have as an employer to not endanger other staff or customers, referring them to appropriate public health advice on the issue and potentially a medical professional for a reliable diagnosis.
 Regular contact with the employee during the quarantine period will help to ensure a smooth return.

 On the whole, you’ll still need to pay them

-What happens if an employee was recently on holiday in Tenerife or Northern Italy?
+What happens if an employee was recently on holiday in Tenerife or northern Italy?
 Guidance published last week by Acas suggests that if an employee has recently travelled to an affected country, the organisation can request they work from home, and that should receive their usual pay during that time.
 There is no statutory right to pay someone if they are not sick, but it’s good practice, the conciliation service adds.

 Whether they’re paid or not may depend on their contract status, adds Cox from iLaw.
 “If someone couldn’t come in and work for a hotel and was on an hourly-paid contract, for example, that would be different to someone who could easily work from home on a permanent contract,” he explains.
 In the latter case, it’s advisable to keep paying the employee as normal.
 If they develop symptoms of the virus, then treat them as you would any other employee on sickness leave and pay.